Edit Templates > Understanding assignment types

 Assign steps in the Tallyfy template builder

-Click the Assign tab for any step and pick who should handle it - specific members, groups, job titles, or even guests.
-You can also leave steps unassigned or let automation rules handle the assignments dynamically.
+Click the Assign tab for any step to pick who handles it - specific members, groups, job titles1, or guests.
+You can also leave steps unassigned or let automation rules route assignments dynamically.

-Here’s the thing: assignments determine who gets each task when someone launches your process.
-Tallyfy gives you multiple ways to handle this - you can lock in specific people or keep things flexible with role-based assignments.
-Whatever works for your team.
+Assignments determine who gets each task when someone launches your process.
+You can lock in specific people or keep things flexible with role-based assignments.

-- Administrator or Standard member role (Light members can’t edit templates)
+- Admin or Standard member role (Light members2 can’t edit templates)

 - Access to the template you want to edit